lucid-kv/documentation/docs/api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to get a data by his key.
+This endpoint allows you to get data associated with a key.
 {% endapi-method-description %}

 {% api-method-spec %}